Revolution update - Libya, Egypt, Syria, Tunisia democracy ?

 While celebrating the American Revolution, the French Revolution, and the British Glorious Revolution, let's remember there are other revolutions going on that feel equally as critical to the people who live there.

-A young man named Bouazizi, along with women, children and men from many walks of life have died to make their revolution possible.
+A young man named Bouazizi, along with women, children and men from many walks of life have died to make their revolutions possible.
 There was a day when we cared about things like that.
 Does it still touch you at all?

 Neda Agha-Soltan died in Iran